 Tokyo Itineraries

-Maximize your time in Tokyo with my carefully planned itineraries for trips from 1 to 5 days.
+Maximize your time in Tokyo with my carefully planned itineraries for 1 to 5 days.
 Also, theme-based and Tokyo/Kyoto itineraries.
 Read More

 Tokyo Restaurants

-The best accessible restaurants in Tokyo, divided by type of cuisine!
+Discover the best and most accessible places to eat in Tokyo, divided by location, price, and type of cuisine!
 Read More

 Tokyo Hotels

-Here are the best hotels in each district and each price bracket.
+Tokyo has many great hotels.
+Here are the best in each district and each price bracket.
 All personally inspected.
 Read More

 Tokyo Ryokan

-Want to try a ryokan (traditional Japanese inn)?
+Not going to Kyoto but want to try a traditional Japanese inn?
 Here are my favorite ryokan in Tokyo.
 Read More

 First Time In Tokyo